RGASP-consortium/reconstruction/README.md

 	- bash must be available
 	- awk must be installed and in the path

-Usage: java -Xms1G -Xmx2G org.rgasp.RGASP_analyzer
+Usage: java -Xms1G -Xmx2G org.rgasp.PredictionAnalyser
 	-l, --level			... one of "cds", "exon", "both"

 							if "cds" is specified, only cds records within the annotation and